PART 15 - DEFENCE AND REPLY

 Agreement extending the period for filing a defence

 15.5.—(1) The defendant and the claimant may agree to extend the period for filing a defence specified in rule 15.4 by up to 28 days.

 (2) Where the defendant and the claimant agree to extend the period for filing a defence, the defendant must notify the court in writing.

 15.6.
 A copy of the defence must be served on every other party.

 (Part 16 sets out what a defence must contain.)

 Making a counterclaim

 15.7.
 Part 20 applies to a defendant who wishes to make a counterclaim.
-Where a defendant serves a counterclaim the defence and counterclaim should normally form one document with the counterclaim following the defence.
+Where a defendant serves a counterclaim the defence and counterclaim must, other than for good reason form one document with the counterclaim following the defence.

 Reply to defence and defence to counterclaim